Blog > Category > Posted: 2023-Nov-16, Updated: 2024-Jan-03

 - More information on slider window configurations

-- Although not specifically designed for air-conditioners, slider and hung windows are best suited to accommodate single-room air conditioners.
+- Although not specifically designed for air-conditioners, sliders and hung windows are best suited to accommodate single-room air conditioners.

 - In winter, the sliding track may fill with snow and ice, making it difficult to open and close the window.